Proteusiq/saa/README.md

 <details>
   <summary>Adding New Language 💾</summary>

-Using `Kiswahili` as an example as ABC of how to add a new language
+Using `Kiswahili` as an example of how to add a new language
- 1. Create a folder with  under the `saa/luga` directory, using the ISO 639-1 language code
+ 1. Create a folder under `saa/luga` directory, using the ISO 639-1 language code, with dunder init python file.
  ```bash
  mkdir saa/luga/sw && touch saa/luga/sw/__init__.py
  ```